Helena van Essen

 Irish Issue

-Victims: around 1 million as a result of the famine in the 19th century; about 1,700 (para) soldiers and 1,800 civilians between 1968 and 1998.
+Casualties: around 1 million as a result of the 19th-century famine; around 1,700 (para)military and 1,800 civilians between 1968 and 1998.

 ‘Ballyseedy Monument’, commemorates 9 IRA fighters.
 1923.
 Ireland, Kerry, Tralee, Ballyseedy.
 Part Tower of Babel, Art installation © Helena van Essen ‘Ballyseedy Monument’